ccjensen/PlexMediaTagger/README.md

 Note: Filepaths to media items in PMS need to be the same as on machine that is running this script.

 ### Options:
-  -h, --help           show this help message and exit -b, --batch          Disables interactive.
-Requires no human intervention
+  -h, --help           show this help message and exit
+  -b, --batch          Disables interactive.
+Requires no human intervention once launched, and will perform operations on all files
-                       once launched, and will perform operations on all files -i, --interactive    interactively select files to operate on [default] -o, --optimize       Interleaves the audio and video samples, and puts the "MooV" atom at the begining of the file. [default] -v, --verbose        Increase verbosity
+  -i, --interactive    interactively select files to operate on [default]
+  -o, --optimize       Interleaves the audio and video samples, and puts the "MooV" atom at the beginning of the file.
+  -v, --verbose        Increase verbosity
-  -q, --quiet          For ninja-like processing (Can only be used when in
+  -q, --quiet          For ninja-like processing (Can only be used when in batch mode)
-                       batch mode)
   -f, --force-tagging  Tags all chosen files, even previously tagged ones